+Considerations

-Recommendation Considerations Behavioral Health Investment Benchmark: More time to learn from data Set in spring 2028 for performance year (PY) submitted by payers for this 2029 onwards based on OHCA data measurement purpose before collection, while also conducting further setting benchmark. analysis on HPD data and evaluating the Also allows for identification and impact of recent behavioral health policy resolution of challenges with efforts. data submission process and measurement definitions.
-Behavioral Health Spending Measurement: Benchmark's influence on policy Collect and analyze behavioral health data goals delayed by at least two from payers for PY 2024-2026. years.
+- More time to learn from data submitted by payers for this measurement purpose before setting benchmark. - Also allows for identification and resolution of challenges with data submission process and measurement definitions. - Benchmark's influence on policy goals delayed by at least two years.